hemant717556/tictactoewithAI/README.md

 ## How to Run

 - First, Install the python modules which are specified above.
+- Download the zipped folder
+- Go to the directory
 - Run python final.py
 - It will ask you if you want to play(Yes or No)
 - Then you will have to enter a board size.And size should be between 4 to 8.